kannbasilio/Wordle/README.md

 # Wordle
-My iteration of the beloved Wordle game.
+My iteration of the beloved Wordle game, used for my intro to programming final project.

 You have 6 attempts to guess a five letter word.